-Families have a higher interested in joining Scouting when they see information that is current, relevant, and easy to understand.
-Review and assess all of your council and district social media interfaces (Facebook, Twitter, Instagram, websites, etc.).
+Families have a higher interest in joining Scouting when they see information that is current, relevant, and easy to understand.
+Review and assess all of your unit social media interfaces (Facebook, Twitter, Instagram, websites, etc.).

 How would you answer the following questions: